paritytech/substrate/README.md

    curl https://sh.rustup.rs -sSf | sh

-Then, install Polkadot:
+Then, install Polkadot PoC-1:

-   cargo install --git https://github.com/paritytech/polkadot.git --branch gav-init-fixes
+   cargo install --git https://github.com/paritytech/polkadot.git --branch v0.1.0

 You'll now have a `polkadot` binary installed to your `PATH`.
+You can drop the `--branch v0.1.0` to get the very latest version of Polkadot, but these instructions might not work in that case.

 ### Development